algorithmica-org/algorithmica/content/english/hpc/_index.md

 There are two highly impactful textbooks on which most computer science courses are built.
 Both are undoubtedly outstanding, but [one of them](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming) is 50 years old, and [the other](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) is 30 years old, and [computers have changed a lot](/hpc/complexity/hardware) since then.
 Asymptotic complexity is not the sole deciding factor anymore.
 In modern practical algorithm design, you choose the approach that makes better use of different types of parallelism available in the hardware over the one that theoretically does fewer raw operations on galaxy-scale inputs.

 And yet, the computer science curricula in most colleges completely ignore this shift.
-Although there are some great courses that aim to correct that — such as "[Performance Engineering of Software Systems](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-172-performance-engineering-of-software-systems-fall-2018/)" from MIT, "[Programming Parallel Computers](https://ppc.cs.aalto.fi/)" from Aalto University, and some non-academic ones like Denis Bakhvalov's "[Performance Ninja](https://github.com/dendibakh/perf-ninja)" — most computer science graduates still treat the hardware like something from the 1990s.
+Although there are some great courses that aim to correct that — such as "[Performance Engineering of Software Systems](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-172-performance-engineering-of-software-systems-fall-2018/)" from MIT, "[Programming Parallel Computers](https://ppc.cs.aalto.fi/)" from Aalto University, and some non-academic ones like Denis Bakhvalov's "[Performance Ninja](https://github.com/dendibakh/perf-ninja)" — most computer science graduates still treat modern hardware like something from the 1990s.

 What I really want to achieve is that performance engineering becomes taught right after introduction to algorithms.
 Writing the first comprehensive textbook on the subject is a large part of it, and this is why I rush to finish it by the summer so that the colleges can pick it up in the next academic year.
 But creating a new course requires more than that: you need a balanced curriculum, course infrastructure, lecture slides, lab assignments… so for some time after finishing the main book, I will be working on course materials and tools for *teaching* performance engineering — and I'm looking forward to collaborating with other people who want to make it a reality as well.